hlr95035339/Airline-Customer-Service-AI-Agent/README.md

 ---

 ## Project Overview
-This project upgrades the classic *Airline Passenger Satisfaction Analysis* into a full AI Agent application.
+This project upgrades the previous *Airline Passenger Satisfaction Analysis* into a full AI Agent application.
 It combines RAG (Retrieval-Augmented Generation) with Agent workflows to build an intelligent airline customer service system.
 The agent can:
 - Analyze customer sentiment based on historical satisfaction data